Transgender health care: Violence

 The heightened levels of violence and abuse that transgender people experience result in unique adverse effects on bodily and mental health.
 Specifically, in resource-constrained settings where non-discriminatory policies may be limited or not enforced, transgender people may encounter high rates of stigma and violence which are associated with poor health outcomes.
 Studies in countries of the Global North show higher levels of discrimination and harassment in school, workplace, healthcare services and the family when compared with cisgender populations, situating transphobia as a key health risk factor for the physical and mental health of transgender people.

+Victimization is often the outcome to disclosure for transgender individuals.
+Transgender individuals are pressured to conform to gender norms which make them vulnerable for victimization by peers and parents.
+A study done by Grossman and D'Augelli reported that transgender youth feared that may face physical and sexual violence because of their experience with harassment and discrimination.
+The youth also express how individuals only see them for their gender and sexuality rather than their personal traits.
+Many of the youth have also dropped out or experience academic decline because of the constant harassment.
+Victimization started on average for transgender at the age of 13, while physical abuse started at an average age 14.

+Peitzmeier and colleagues conducted a study on partner violence; they found that transgender individuals are 3 times more likely than their counterparts to experience partner violence physical and sexual.
+Partner violence is a risk factor for numerous health outcomes like a decrease psychological well-being, a poor sexual health, etc.

-There is limited data regarding the impact of social determinants of health on transgender and gender non-conforming individuals health outcomes.
+There is limited data regarding the impact of social determinants of health on transgender and gender non-conforming individuals' health outcomes.
 However, despite the limited data available, transgender and gender non-conforming individuals have been found to be at higher risk of experiencing poor health outcomes and restricted access to health care due to increased risk for violence, isolation, and other types of discrimination both inside and outside the health care setting.

 Despite its importance, access to preventive care is also limited by several factors, including discrimination and erasure.
 A study on young transgender women's access to HIV treatment found that one of the main contributors to not accessing care was the use of incorrect name and pronouns.
 A meta analysis of the National Transgender Discrimination Survey examined respondents who used the "gender not listed here" option on the survey and their experiences with accessing health care.
 Over a third of the people who chose that option said that they had avoided accessing general care due to bias and fears of social repercussions.